Theory of Animal Law

 - What is animal law?

-- The general principles of animal law
+- General principles and central concepts of animal law